4 min read

 Deployment Model SaaS-first, low touch, fast time-to-value Requires alignment with CrowdStrike ecosystem

-Grip governs these risks directly within SaaS environments without requiring endpoint dependency.
+Grip governs these risks directly within SaaS environments through identity context and automated enforcement, without relying on endpoint dependency.

 • Identity-correlated risk classification

-For rapidly evolving SaaS ecosystems, SaaS-native discovery provides broader coverage.
+For rapidly evolving SaaS environments, SaaS-native discovery provides broader and more accurate coverage.

 • Integration governance